-Click here for more information on registered herbicides for chile peppers in the state that can help with your weed management.
-For more information on Weed Management in Chile please see NMSU Extension Circular 548.
+Click here for more information on Registered Herbicides for Chile Peppers for chile peppers in the state that can help with your weed management.
+For more information, please see NMSU Extension Circular 548: Weed Management in Chile.
 Contact: Jamshid Ashigh or Stephanie Walker

 Update on Strawberry Research at the Alcalde Sustainable Agriculture Science Center

 Now, we are close the end of the strawberry harvest season and I am confident to say that strawberry could be a reasonable alternative crop for northern New Mexico.
 For those from northern New Mexico, you may still remember the bad week-long frosts around April 20 with 18 F on April 19 at Alcalde and another round of bad frosts around May 3 and 4.
 We tried hard to protect our tree fruit and strawberries but all our tree crops were gone and also the early flowers of strawberries.
-BUT THE LATE FLOWERS OF STRAWBERRY DO COMPENSATE FOR THE LOSSES OF EARLY BLOOMS and the harvest season in 2013 is delayed.
+But the late flowers of strawberry do compensate for the losses of early blooms and the harvest season in 2013 is delayed.
 With drip irrigation and a fertilizer program, the top performers Mesabi and Kent have yielded an equivalent of 15,000 -18,000 lb / acre which are similar to the yield of top performers in 2012.
 Cultivar Mesabi has the highest yield for both 2012 and 2013.
 We also have cultivars do not produce much, too sensitive with our high pH soils with yellow leaves, or not winter hardy enough in northern New Mexico.
 Those cultivars are not recommended like Allstar, Chandler, Darselect, Earliglow and Wendy.
 Strawberries are labor intensive but they do still generate some revenue in years with bad frosts.
 I am working on the data of this strawberry trial and hopefully by the end of this year or early in 2014, there will be an extension publication about strawberry production ready for the public.
-Click here for a news article on this subject.
+Click here for a the NMSU Studies Strawberries article on this subject.
 Contact: Shengrui Yao

 Flea Beetle Clouds in Pecos Valley